All macOS versions from 2001 to 2024

 High Sierra

-source: Macworld
+source: PCMAG

-15. macOS 10.14 (Mojave)
+15. macOS 10.14 Mojave

 September 24, 2018: That’s when things go dark.
 We mean Dark Mode!
 Mac users can now move through their day-and-night routine, with the colors of the screen moving with them, thanks to Dynamic Desktop feature.
 There are more and more apps that arrive from iOS, including Stocks, News, and Home.